Border deaths soar; 2021 could break all-time record

 San Diego lifeguards plucked most of them from the water, while a handful made it to the beach on their own and were nabbed by Border Patrol agents.
 The migrants had paid between $12,000 and $15,000 for their chance at making the U.S.

-The two smugglers both pleaded guilty earlier this month.
+The two smugglers both pleaded guilty this month.

 Smugglers are just as callous rafting across the Rio Grande in Texas or crossing the deserts in Arizona, where migrants who get sick and can’t keep up get left behind by their foot guides.